SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 The shinobi gathers chakra in their mouth, before converting it to fire and shooting it out.
 The flame shoots out in three sections, each one taking on the appearance of a serpent which explodes on impact with its own target.

 Chakra: 36
-Damage: 22d20.extra(11)
+Damage: 20d20!o>16
 Range: 40
-Special: Ignite 7, Burns 5
 Speed: 22
 Seal Speed: 22

-Tags: Energy, Projectile
+Special: Ignite 7, Burns 5

+Tags: Attack, Projectile, Energy

 Effects:
 This technique may target up to three separate people.
 You may not direct these 'extra' attacks at the same person for added damage.
-If the victim of this technique fails a Status Check, the Status Effects are doubled.

 ### **Gouryuuka no Jutsu \- Great Dragon Fire Technique**

 The user of this technique compresses a large amount of chakra in their body, and exhales it as a single, massive burst of fire in the shape of a dragon's head.
 Due to this technique's nature, enough of the chakra used in it is retained briefly in the user's body to swiftly prepare a second blast.

-Chakra: 32
+Chakra: 40
-Damage: 18d20.extra(11)
+Damage: 42d6!o>6
 Range: 35
 Area: 20
-Speed: 16
+Speed: 22
 Seal Speed: 20

-Tags: Energy, Projectile, Area
+Tags: Attack, AoE, Energy

 Effects:
-If this was the last jutsu you performed, its Chakra cost is reduced by 4 and its Seal Speed by 2, and it gains \+2 Accuracy.
-These bonuses stack, bringing it as low as Chakra 16 and Seal Speed 10, and giving up to \+8 Accuracy.
+If this was the last jutsu you performed, its Chakra cost is reduced by 2 and its Seal Speed by 2, and it gains \+1 Accuracy.
+These bonuses stack, bringing it as low as Chakra 30 and Seal Speed 10, and giving up to \+5 Accuracy.

-### **Katon: Joushou Ootori \- Fire Release: Rising Phoenix Blast**

-The user gathers chakra around them--the 'rising phoenix' actually refers to the visible heat ripples and wisps of flame rising around the ninja performing it-- and unleashes a stream of dark, searingly hot fire at their opponents.
-The flames of this technique are hot enough to disintegrate most incoming attacks.

-Chakra: 24
-Damage: 10d20.open(16)
-Range: CHA
-Special: Interrupt
-Speed: 10
-Seal Speed: 14

-Tags: Energy, Projectile, Defensive

-Effects:
-When used as an Interrupt, Rising Phoenix Blast's damage becomes 10d20.open(11) and it receives double your ninjutsu damage bonus.
-It functions differently when used against a melee attack, or ranged ninjutsu attack:

-Against a melee action: The user may choose to call off their attack, or press on regardless of the danger.
-If they do not cancel their attack, they take Rising Phoenix Blast's full damage, without any defense.
-However, you are also hit by their attack automatically, and cannot defend against it.
-If they choose to defend themselves, their attack is cancelled; they do not pay any Chakra or Stamina costs, and it's considered half its actual speed for determining when their next action comes; any AP or other effects spent on it, however, are not regained.
-They then defend against Rising Phoenix Blast as a surprise attack, but have a \+3 bonus to any d20 rolls made as part of their defense.
-Against a ranged ninjutsu attack: This can only be used against targeted, damage-dealing ninjutsu aimed at you, or any damage-dealing Fuuton ninjutsu which would hit you.
-Compare the damage of the two techniques; if the damage of theirs is higher, subtract Rising Phoenix Blast's damage from that technique's damage; that is how much you take.
-If your technique's damage is higher, it destroys the opponent's technique, protecting you from it, and your enemy must then defend against your Rising Phoenix Blast (which does its full damage normally).
-Rising Phoenix Blast's damage is raised by 50% if it interrupts (or is interrupted by) a Wind Release technique, and lowered by 50% when interrupting Water Release techniques.

 ### **Akuchori Nabe \- Devil's Cooking Pot**